michabbb/laravel-scheduler-watcher/README.md

 Log your scheduled commands with start, end, duration, exitcode and output in a seperate database.
 Share a custom Mutex between Scheduler and Artisan-Command to identify each call with all parameters and options.

+**This package is made for php 7.4 and Laravel 7**
+If you are working with something older, feel free to fork this project.

 ## Why?

 Because you should!